nrfconnect/sdk-nrf/samples/nrf9160/gps/README.rst

 Testing
 =======

-After programming the sample and all the prerequisites to the board, you can test the sample by performing the following steps:
+After programming the sample and all the prerequisites to the development kit, you can test the sample by performing the following steps:

 1. Connect your nRF9160 DK to the PC using a USB cable and power on or reset your nRF9160 DK.
 2. Open a terminal emulator.